sy2002/zxuno4mega65/README.md

 #### Joystick TODOs

+* Support two joysticks
+* Maybe a debouncer might make sense (though it seems to work quite nicely without right now)
+* Currently, you need to directly write to ZX UNO registers to configure the joysticks.
-* Make configurable: Which joystick is emulated when CAPS LOCK is on?
+  We might want to make this configurable: Which joystick is emulated when CAPS LOCK is on?
   (Also explain this in the keyboard mapping Wiki.)
+  Which joystick is being emulated when a hardware joystick in port #1 is used?

 #### Acknowledgement TODOs